6 Meaningful Ways To Celebrate Memorial Day With Kids - Baby Chick

 Half Mast American Flag Among Trees.

 Flying the American flag is a great way to display American pride, but it’s even more special on Memorial Day.
-According to flag etiquette, the flag should be raised at half-staff from sunrise until noon and then on full staff for the rest of the day.1
+According to flag etiquette, the flag should be raised at half-staff from sunrise until noon, then raised to full staff for the rest of the day.2

 Before noon, with the flag at half-staff, we remember those who died in wars.
-After noon we honor the living veterans and those who continue to fight for our country.
+In the afternoon, we honor living veterans and those who continue to serve our country.
 If you have an American flag, have your kids help you put it up and watch it fly.

-In 2000, President Bill Clinton issued a memorandum on the White House Program for the National Moment of Remembrance that encouraged Americans “to pause for one minute at 3:00 p.m. (local time) on Memorial Day, to remember and reflect on the sacrifices made by so many to provide freedom for all.”
-So pause at 3 p.m. on Memorial Day and pay respect to those who fought for us.
+In 2000, President Bill Clinton issued a memorandum on the White House Program for the National Moment of Remembrance, encouraging Americans to “pause for one minute at 3:00 p.m. (local time) on Memorial Day, to remember and reflect on the sacrifices made by so many to provide freedom for all.”3 So pause at 3 p.m. on Memorial Day and pay respect to those who fought for us.

 writing